Statement Against Discrimination, Harassment, Retaliation and Intimidation

 Elmhurst, IL 60126

-If you have a concern that your rights are being violated (whether student, faculty or staff), you should follow the College’s existing guidelines as described in the E-Book (for students), Faculty Manual (for faculty) or the Employee Handbook (for all employees of the College).
+If you have a concern that your rights are being violated (whether student, faculty or staff), you should follow the procedures set forth in this policy (if you are a student or staff member) or the Faculty Manual (if you are a faculty member).
 If you are not sure who to go to or believe you have a complaint that falls under Title IX, you may reach out directly to the Title IX Coordinator.
 If the complaint relates to the Title IX Coordinator, you may contact the Vice President for Finance & Administration.
-In addition to contacting the Title IX Coordinator or Vice President for Finance & Administration, in instances of alleged or suspected sexual assault, sexual violence, dating violence, domestic violence, stalking or other potentially criminal conduct, you may contact Campus Security at (630) 617-3000 or the local police by calling 911.
-Additional information and resources regarding these issues is available on the Campus Security website.
+In addition to contacting the Title IX Coordinator, in instances of alleged or suspected sexual assault, sexual violence, dating violence, domestic violence, stalking or other potentially criminal conduct, you may contact Campus Security at (630) 617-3000 or the local police by calling 911.
+Additional information and resources regarding these issues are available on the Campus Security website and is outlined below.

 With regard to students, this policy is intended to prohibit sex discrimination or sexual harassment as a basis for determination on issues including: (1) admissions; (2) educational performance required or expected of a student; (3) attendance or assignment requirements; (4) to what courses, fields of study or programs the student will be admitted; (5) what placement or proficiency requirements are applicable; (6) the quality of instruction; (7) tuition or fee requirements; (8) scholarship opportunities; (9) co-curricular programs and activities in which the student will participate; (10) any grade the student will receive; (11) the progress of the student toward completion of a program; (12) what degree, if any, the student will receive.